loot/libloot/docs/metadata/data_structures/plugin.rst

   Enables or disables use of the plugin object.
 Used for user rules, but no reason to use it in the masterlist.
 If unspecified, defaults to ``true``.

+.. describe:: group

+  ``string``

+  The name of the group the plugin belongs to.
+If unspecified, defaults to ``default``.

+  The named group must be exist when LOOT sorts plugins, but doesn't need to be defined in the same metadata file.
+If at sort time the group does not exist, a sorting error will occur.

+  A plugin must load after all the plugins in the groups its group is defined to load after.
+Group loading is resolved recursively.
+For example, if group C loads after group B, and group B loads after group A, a plugin in C must load after all the plugins in A even if no plugins in B are installed.

 .. describe:: priority

   ``integer``